KarineMellata/LanguageRecognition/README.md

 Posterior = likelihood * priori / evidence

 Strong NB assumptions that make this work:
-All features are independant (which is rarely true irl but still yields good predictions in practice)
+All features are independant (which is rarely true in real life but still yields good predictions in practice)

 ## Information on dataset
 0: Slovak